Prostitution in Vietnam: Overview

 During the colonial period, female prostitution and other forms of sex work were not banned but instead heavily regulated by French authorities.
-The regulations focused heavily on encounters between the colonizing and the colonized (i.e., European men and Vietnamese women) leaving other kinds of sexual encounters and other forms of sex work, including ones involving native men or European women, unregulated.
+The regulations focused heavily on encounters between the colonizing and the colonized (i.e., European men and Vietnamese women), leaving other kinds of sexual encounters and other forms of sex work, including ones involving native men or European women, unregulated.
 Even then, there was plenty of clandestine or "black market" sex work that took place outside of the regulation system in the colonial period.
 This situation is akin to that of the pre-colonial period, when sex work was regulated, albeit more loosely, and clandestine sex work also took place outside of the Đại Việt regulation system.

 The regulation of female sex work did not exist in a vacuum.
 Instead, it was part of the colonial government's general system of regulating carnal encounters between the European and the Vietnamese populations.
 As anthropologist-historian Ann Laura Stoler observes, sex work came to be seen as increasingly permissible when concubinage began falling out of favor with the government in the early 20th century.
 Concubinage, both in Indochina and much of Southeast Asia, was initially seen in the late 19th century as more conducive than sex work for stabilizing racial hierarchies and preserving public health, because it provided European men in the colonies with an opportunity to build interracial relationships outside of marriage that are stable and do not risk the spread of venereal diseases.
 However, concubinage produced mixed-race (métis) progeny whose identities were seen, increasingly in the early 20th century, as threatening to blur the boundary between colonizer and colonized and, thus, undermine racial hierarchies.
 In that context, another historian notes that to colonial authorities, sex work became permissible or even preferable to concubinage, because it was seen as a loveless transaction; as such, it was highly regulated but not prohibited outright.

 Both colonial records and contemporary native reportages (phóng sự) tend to frame female sex work in colonial Vietnam as a problem that was not only morally and medically improper but was also a microcosm of some larger problem or fear, whether it had to do with the ineffectiveness of French colonial governance or the decline of Vietnamese society.
 A clear example of this framing can be found in Lục Xì, a classic reportage of sex work in colonial Hanoi, written in 1937 by Vũ Trọng Phụng, a renowned journalist and author of modernist Vietnamese literature.
-The work was originally published in a local newspaper (Tương Lai) in a serialized format, before it was published as a book later in 1937.
+The work was initially published in a local newspaper (Tương Lai) in a serialized format, before it was published as a book later in 1937.